LoRezz1138/luke_patrick/README.md

 Let's Connect! 🤝

 Feel free to reach out if you want to discuss technology, project management, or just share some interesting ideas.
-I'm always open to new opportunities and collaborations!</p>
+I'm always open to new opportunities and collaborations!</p><p align='left'> You can view my resume <a href='https://drive.google.com/file/d/10sXPW4M_i40lc1RRqQFFSDH3a6CyqeFJ/view ' target=_blank><u>here</u>.</a></p>
 ## Some of my Github Stats
 <p align=left> <img src=https://komarev.com/ghpvc/?username=LoRezz1138 alt=LoRezz1138 /> </p>